University of Agricultural Sciences, Bengaluru

-History

 Origin

 The British government in India, shaken by several famines in India, set up a commission to improve the state of agriculture to reduce the impact of famines.
 This led to the Famine Commission of 1880 and in 1889 a commission was set up with Voelcker to examine agriculture in India.
 The report led the rulers of Mysore kingdom (The Wodeyars) to establish research units in the field of agriculture and donated about 30 acre of land to set up an Experimental Agricultural Station at Hebbal, and appointed German-Canadian chemist Adolf Lehmann in 1900 who began research on soil fertility at a laboratory that now houses the Directorate of Agriculture.
 About 30 acres of land was then acquired at Hebbal for experimental fields.
 Later in 1906, Leslie Coleman, a Canadian Entomologist and Mycologist succeeded Lehmann and served for 25 years.

 What began on a 30 acre land was soon extended to about 1300 acre.
 The increasing reputation of this experimental station as a training center led to the foundation of the Mysore Agricultural College at Hebbal in 1946 affiliated to the Mysore University.
 This was soon followed by the Agricultural College at Dharwad in 1947 which was then affiliated to Karnataka University.
 In 1958, veterinary science as a discipline was started with the establishment of the Veterinary College at Hebbal also affiliated to Mysore University.